Trufa-me/Node-ES6-API-Framework/README.md

 ## Node.JS Debugging

 ### Local debugging
-This is pretty much simple you just need to run process that will be continuous transpile your code:
+First you need to run process that will be continuously transpile your code:

  ```sh
 $ npm run compile
 ```

-Once running you can just use Visual Studio Code -> Debugging
+With transpile running you can use Visual Studio Code -> Debugging

 And run **Launch App.js** launch settings.